tierpod/dmarc-report-converter/README.md

 dmarc-report-converter
 ======================

-Convert DMARC reports from xml to human-readable formats.
+Convert DMARC report files from xml to human-readable formats.
+Files can be located on a local filesystem or on an IMAP server.

 Example of html_static output:
 ![html](screenshots/html_static.png)